Reliable Deck Repairs for Von Ormy Homes

 Will homeowners insurance cover deck repair?

-If your deck is damaged by one of these qualifying events, your insurance company may pay for the repair or replacement, minus your deductible.
-Normal wear, rot, insect damage, and slow deterioration are rarely covered.
-These problems fall under routine upkeep.
+If your deck is damaged by one of these “covered perils”, your insurance company may pay for the repair or replacement, minus your deductible.
+However, insurance usually does not cover wear and tear, rot, insect damage, or gradual deterioration.
+These issues are considered maintenance responsibilities for the homeowner.

-The best step is to read your policy carefully and speak with your insurer.
+Check your coverage documents and confirm with your provider.
 You’ll want to understand your coverage limits, exclusions, and deductible amounts before filing a claim.
-If you’re not sure whether your deck’s damage would be covered, a contractor can offer proof of the cause that could strengthen your case with the insurer.
+If you’re uncertain whether your deck’s damage qualifies, a contractor can provide documentation of the cause, which may help support your insurance claim.

 How much should deck repairs cost?